15 Days Tour From Casablanca

 Day 2: Casablanca – Rabat – Fes

 Not to mention the Hassan Tower which is the minaret of an incomplete mosque in Rabat.
 It was built in 1195 AD.
-After finishing the sightseeing of Rabat, travel on the road to Fez.
+After finishing the sightseeing in Rabat, travel on the road to Fes.
 The latter is where you will be fascinated by thousands of olive oil trees and farms on both sides of the road.
 Check-in and overnight stay in Fes.

 Day 3: Fes (Sightseeing Tour With Your Tour Guide, Fes Medina)

 You will experience another adventure through the intellectual capital of Fes.
-The city is the Mecca of the west and Athena of Africa.
-It is the second-largest city of Morocco with a population of approximately 1 million people.
+The city is the Mecca of the West and Athena of Africa.
+It is the second-largest city in Morocco with a population of approximately 1 million people.
 Also, this city was the former capital and one of the country’s four imperial cities.
 Fes is divided into three distinct parts.
-Fes El Bali, the old city, is listed as a UNESCO World Heritage site.
-There are more than 9000 narrow streets and allies.
-Fes-Jadid or the new Fes is home to the Mellah, the Jewish quarter and the Ville Nouvelle built during the French occupation.
+Fes El Bali, or the old city, is a UNESCO World Heritage Site.
+There are more than 9000 narrow streets and alleyways.
+Fes-Jadid, also known as the New Fes, is home to the Mellah, or Jewish quarter, as well as the Ville Nouvelle, which was constructed during the French occupation.
 In Fes El Bali among its narrow streets, you can find the oldest university in the world Al-Karaouine.
 It was founded in AD 859 and it is still operating nowadays.